 A survey of Vietnamese Ceramics

 Vietnam has a long history of more than 2000 years of glazed ceramics production.
 The earliest wares were most likely those Han inspired wares with shapes imitating the bronze wares of the period.
 They are different from the Chinese early celadon wares (greenware) of the same period.
-The chinese early celadon are covered with green or yellowish glaze and has grayish paste.
+The Chinese early celadon are covered with green or yellowish glaze and has grayish paste.
 (For more on early Chinese celadon, please read this article: Shang to Western Han celadon).
-The Vietnamese version has a paste which is white and covered with a translucent cream white glaze.
+The Vietnamese version has a paste which is white and covered with a whitish/light greenish glaze which pooled into greenish patches in some area on the vessel.
 Many such wares were recovered from Han tombs (dated to 1st century) near Thanh Hoe.

 Brown glaze inlaid Wares (Ly to Early Le period [11th -early 15th century])